Huntsville Uninsured Motorist Attorney

 If you are going to make a claim on your policy under the uninsured/underinsured motorist, it is best to do so quickly.
 Most insurance policies have a very limited amount of time to make a claim, even as little as 30 days.

 Once you do initiate a claim, the insurance company will likely closely investigate your medical treatment and the expenses you incurred as a result of the accident.
 While many insurance companies act properly and merely ensure that no fraud is taking place, if your insurance company becomes overly adversarial in questioning your claim, they may be acting in bad faith and so be open to a claim against them as well.
-Contact the Huntsville personal injury lawyers at Conchin, Cole & Jordan to see how we can help.
+Contact the Huntsville personal injury lawyers at Conchin, Cole, Jordan & Sherrod through our online contact form or call (256) 705-7777 to see how we can help.